Legal briefings

 Case law, analysis, and governance references

-The first federal decisions on AI privilege establish a clear pattern: process design, attorney direction, and confidentiality posture determine whether AI-assisted work is protected.
+The first wave of decisions on AI privilege — now spanning federal and state courts — establishes a clear pattern: process design, attorney direction, and confidentiality posture determine whether AI-assisted work is protected.
 This page tracks the primary sources that inform Saidebar architecture.

 Executive summary